 | 12 | $45 | $355 | $200 | Card B | $1,147.98 | $945.80 | $8,436.55 |

 In this example, both strategies use the same monthly budget.
-The difference is purely where the extra money goes first.
-Results (approximate, based on monthly compounding and end-of-month payments):
+The difference is where the extra money goes first.
+Results are approximate and based on monthly compounding and simplified payment timing assumptions.

 | Method | Estimated payoff time | Estimated total interest | What it optimizes |